systeminit/si/DEV_DOCS.md

 Let's say you want to learn what a `Component` or an `AttributeValue` is.
 Where do you look?
 You can generate and open the docs in your browser to find out!
+Let's look at `lib/dal` since it is the primary layer for backend business logic.

 ```bash
 buck2 run //lib/dal:doc -- --document-private-items --open